Hawkman (Carter Hall): DC Rebirth

 He also spent centuries being reincarnated on the planet Nebulen, which was being fought over by two alien armies in a seemingly endless war.
 Hawkman was endlessly reincarnated as a common foot soldier, alternately being part of each side.
 He eventually ends the war by walking into the no-man's land alone and unarmed, offering his food to the opposing side.
 A redheaded female enemy soldier, potentially a reincarnation of Hawkgirl, leaves her trenches to meet with him and exchange food.
 Both sides then abandoned the conflict and made peace, deserting en masse to settle together on Nebulen, which grows into an advanced and peaceful society.
 A statue memorializes the anonymous soldier whose gesture of peace ended the war.

 With the aid of the descendants of people he saved in previous lives, Carter begins following a trail of clues left by his past selves to uncover the mystery of his vision, while also being randomly being pulled through time and space by unknown means to encounter his past selves.
 This journey leads him to the Microverse and into deep space.
 He deduces his past selves knew the purpose of the visions of the Deathbringers and realized they were starting to forget, and therefore left the trail for their future incarnations.

 Carter experiences a vision of his original incarnation, Ktar Deathbringer, who was general of the Deathbringers, a race of winged, humanoid aliens who cut a swathe through the galaxy in the distant past, slaughtering millions on Earth, Rann, Thanagar, Krypton, and many others.
 The Deathbringers would sacrifice the few survivors on their temple world Qgga to a being known as the "Lord Beyond the Void".
 At each battlefield, Ktar would be visited by an apparition of a red-haired woman, who later revealed to be the Herald Shrra, the original incarnation of Hawkwoman.
 With each slaughter, his guilt and self-loathing grow.
-On Qgga, while preparing the final sacrifice that would allow the Lord to enter the universe, Ktar is visited by the woman again and turnsw on the Deathbringers, destroying Qgga and sending the Deathbringers into the void.
+On Qgga, while preparing the final sacrifice that would allow the Lord to enter the universe, Ktar is visited by the woman again and turns on the Deathbringers, destroying Qgga and sending the Deathbringers into the void.
 Upon his death, Ktar is offered a chance to atone by endlessly reincarnating, only being allowed to finally pass on when he had saved as many people as he had killed.
 He is also ordered to prepare for the return of the Deathbringers, who are shown to be active in the galaxy under the leadership of Idamm, Ktar's long-term second in command.